Access to secure and affordable housing

 - housing that meet the needs of resettled refugees with special housing needs.

-- legislation and programs to counter discrimination against resettled refugees in the housing market.
+- legislation and programmes to counter discrimination against resettled refugees in the housing market.

 - rental subsidies and grants to meet the up-front and ongoing costs of rental accommodation.